mohitpai/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 ## Update live content{#update-live-content}

-You can update the content of a message (email, sms, push) in a live journey.
+You can update the content of a message (email, In-app, Push, SMS) in a live journey.

 To do this, open your live journey, select the message activity and click **Edit content**.

 ![](assets/add-a-message2.png)

-However, you cannot change the attributes used in personalisation, whether they are profile attributes or contextual data (from event or journey properties).
+However, you cannot change the attributes used in personalization, whether they are profile attributes or contextual data (from event or journey properties).

 ## Send-Time Optimization{#send-time-optimization}